 Subject to the terms of Defence Forces Regulations, Officers are eligible for consideration for promotion through the commissioned ranks.

-The age for retirement of Officers ranges from 60 years of age (Second Lieutenant/Ensign) to 63 years of age (Lieutenant General), depending on rank and is subject to review.
+The age for retirement of Officers is 62 for ranks up to Major General and 63 years of age for Lieutenant General (subject to review).

 Rank Retirement Age

-Second Lieutenant/ Lieutenant 60
+Second Lieutenant/ Lieutenant 62

-Captain 60
+Captain 62

-Commandant 60
+Commandant 62

-Lieutenant Colonel 60
+Lieutenant Colonel 62

-Colonel 60
+Colonel 62

-Brigadier General 61
+Brigadier General 62

 Major General 62

 Lieutenant General 63